lukepereira/notebooks/README.md

-# LaTex GitHub Compiler
+# LaTex CI Compiler

-This repo compiles modified .tex files and commits the rendered .pdfs on push to remote using a combination of modified github actions.
+This repo compiles modified .tex files and commits the rendered .pdfs on push to remote using a combination of modified GitHub actions.